ingo/ingo.github.io/_recipes/lamb_tagine.md

 ---
 author: David Lebovitz
 category: Entrees
 description: A savory Moroccan stew that can be customized to your taste.
-Serve with cracked wheat or bread, and pass little dishes of raisins, marmalade, and chick peas for guests to add as they like.
 image: lamb_tagine.jpg
 size: 6 servings
 source: http://www.davidlebovitz.com/2006/08/i-dream-of-tagi/